Multiple Sclerosis Research

 MS Rehabilitation and Wellness Research Studies at Shepherd Center

 Shepherd Center engages in research to improve clinical outcomes and the quality of life for people with multiple sclerosis (MS).

 In 2012, the MS Rehabilitation and Wellness Research Program began as part of the Eula C. and Andrew C. Carlos MS Rehabilitation and Wellness Program at Shepherd Center.
-Our research mission supports the MS clinical program and aims to improve the function, health, wellness and quality of life in people with MS. To that end, our MS researchers conduct studies to better understand the effects of rehabilitation and exercise interventions for individuals with MS (figure below).
-Our research also shows how interventions affect vocation and quality of life for these individuals.
-Additionally, we disseminate research findings (knowledge translation) to people with MS, as well as MS healthcare providers, caregivers and payers.
-By sharing our research and findings, we help to optimize function and quality of life for people living with MS.
+Our research mission supports the MS clinical program and aims to improve the function, health, wellness and quality of life for all people with MS. To that end, our MS researchers conduct studies to better understand the effects of rehabilitation (both physical and cognitive) and exercise interventions for individuals with MS, with a specific focus on those with mobility challenges or barriers to access to rehabilitation interventions.
+Our research also addresses how interventions affect vocation and quality of life for these individuals.
+We disseminate research findings (knowledge translation) to people with MS, as well as MS healthcare providers, caregivers and payers.
+By sharing our research and findings, we help to optimize function and quality of life for all people living with MS.

 Our MS Research Team